Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Results

-It can be noted that the three metrics indicate different \textit{best} hyperparameter settings However, the different types of errors targeted by the three metrics help to interpret the results and gain some insight: \begin{enumerate}[a)] \item Long training signals with few delayed signals in the augmented state show poor prediction capabilities, as confirmed by all the metrics for both the short-term and mid-term time windows.
-The effect is notable for $\frac{l_d}{l_{tr}} < 1/8$. \item A high number of embedded time-delayed signals with insufficiently long training lengths is prone to produce NRMSE progressively reducing its dispersion around the value of 1 for longer observation windows.
-This happens, with the explored values of $l_d$, particularly for $l_{tr}= \hat T$, $2\hat T$, and, to a less extent, $4 \hat T$, when $\frac{l_d}{l_{tr}}$ exceeds $1$.
-At the same time, the NAMMAE and JSD values for the same settings are progressively increasing their values; this indicates that the predicted signals aren't able to catch the maximum and minimum values of the reference sequences when these appear to be not at the very beginning of the time histories and that the distribution of the predicted data is progressively losing adherence to the true data advancing in time.
-The combination of those two behaviors is due to the generation of a high number of rapidly decaying predictions, which signals become null after a short observation time.
-The analysis of the correlation between the error indices confirms the statement, see \cref{fig:hf_error_14}: for the longer observation period $l_{te}=4\hat T$, several output sequences move to higher NAMMAE/JSD and NRMSE close to 1. \end{enumerate}
+It can be noted that the three metrics indicate different \textit{best} hyperparameter settings.
+Their values are reported in \cref{tab:detbestconfnc}.
+However, the different types of errors targeted by the three metrics help to interpret the results and gain some insight: \begin{enumerate}[a)] \item Long training signals with few delayed copies in the augmented state show poor prediction capabilities, as confirmed by all the metrics for both the short-term and mid-term time windows.
+The effect is notable for $\frac{l_{d_x}}{l_{tr}} < 1/8$. \item A high number of embedded time-delayed signals with insufficiently long training lengths is prone to produce NRMSE progressively reducing its dispersion around the value of an eighth of the standard deviation of the observed signals.
+This happens, with the explored values of $l_{d_x}$, particularly for $l_{tr}= \hat T$, $2\hat T$, and, to a less extent, $4 \hat T$, when $\frac{l_{d_x}}{l_{tr}}$ exceeds $1$.
+At the same time, the NAMMAE and JSD values for the same settings are progressively increasing their values; this indicates that the predicted signals aren't able to catch the maximum and minimum values of the reference sequences and that the distribution of the predicted data is not adherent to the true data advancing in time.
+The combination of those two behaviors is due to the method generating numerous rapidly decaying predictions, which signals become null after a short observation time. \end{enumerate}